mprelude/cl-scram/README.md

 # cl-scram

-**THIS LIBRARY IS NOT IN A WORKING STATE.
-PLEASE DO NOT DOWNLOAD IT AND EXPECT IT TO WORK IN YOUR CODE.**

-[TOC]

 ## Introduction

 I started developing this library when I was trying to use MongoDB with the [cl-mongo](https://github.com/fons/cl-mongo) driver, and it became apparent that the driver had not been updated to use mongo's modern SCRAM-SHA1 authentication method.